wilnauem2/mysticmindscape/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 So, grab your gratitude journal, put on your smile, and get ready for the comedy show of your life.
 With gratitude as your co-star, your story will be filled with more color, warmth, and laughter than you ever imagined.
 It's time to embrace gratitude and watch as your life becomes a heartwarming, funny, and colorful masterpiece.

-Thanks to pexels.com / George Dolgikh for the nice picture!
+Thanks to pexels.com / George Dolgikh for the beautiful image!